The basics: about the Breakroom Rating

-Everyone deserves a good job - and every employer is capable of creating them.
+Everyone deserves a good job - and every job has the potential to be a good one.

 So we’ve created the Breakroom Rating - a way of measuring the quality of jobs.

-It’s been designed from interviews with hundreds of employees and employers about what really matters to them at work.
+It’s been designed based on research with hundreds of employees and employers about what really matters to them at work.

 How the Breakroom Rating works